pgmoka/GAN-for-CT-Image-generation/README.md

     - Initial flow
     - Refactoring
 - First successfull local test

-FUTURE GOALS (in implementation priority)
-- Create github
 - Create better, more relevant output
+- Implement batch
 - Migrate to stronger server to train with the full database
     - Create better input for remote machine
     - Create a guide for image creation
 - Create a success standard for image creation
     - Create software to test this easily

-- Implement batch
+FUTURE GOALS (in implementation priority)
+- Make test output to be easier to check with original image
+- Automated BRISQUE test of images
+- PSNR comparison for close looking images
+- Create github instructions
+- Better in code documentation